Pancreatic cancer risks and causes

 - Tooth or gum disease

 Long term inflammation of the pancreas is called chronic pancreatitis.
 This condition increases the risk of pancreatic cancer, although overall it isn't responsible for a large number of cases.
-Chronic pancreatitis means having an inflamed pancreas over a long period.
-It is most often caused by long term drinking of alcohol, although this type of chronic pancreatitis is less likely to increase pancreatic cancer risk than other types of pancreatitis.
+Chronic pancreatitis is most often caused by long term drinking of alcohol.

 This is a rare condition, causing inflammation of the pancreas.
+It accounts for about 1 out of 100 cases of pancreatitis (1%).
 It is caused by a faulty gene that can be inherited from one parent.
-About 5 out of 10 of these people will have cancer of the pancreas before they are 75 years old.
+People with hereditary pancreatitis have a 50 times increase in risk of pancreatic cancer compared to the rest of the population.

-People with diabetes may have an increased risk of pancreatic cancer but their risk is still small.
+People with diabetes have an increased risk of pancreatic cancer.
 Diabetes is a disease of the pancreatic cells that normally make insulin.
-It is possible that a growing cancer causes some cases of diabetes, rather than the diabetes causing the cancer.
+It is possible that a growing cancer actually causes some cases of diabetes, rather than the diabetes causing the cancer.
 Pancreatic cancer specialists believe that anyone over 50 who develops diabetes and has unexplained weight loss should be investigated for other pancreatic disease.
 Most people who develop diabetes late in life are overweight, so diabetes and weight loss together are more unusual.

 Some research has shown an increased risk of pancreatic cancer in people who have tooth or gum disease.
-It is not clear why this is the case.
+It is not clear why this is the case, though a type of bacteria which causes gum disease may play a role.

 Some studies show an increase in risk with large amounts of saturated fat in your diet.
 But other studies have shown no link.